costerwi/rezip/README.md

 portable option.

 ##Diffing
-Sorry, you'll still need a custom diff or [textconv](http://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/) if you want to see a human readable diff between revisions.
+Sorry, you'll still need a custom diff for your particular format or [textconv](http://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/) if you want to see a human readable diff between revisions.